Why a Whole-Food Diet Is Not Enough: The Case for Natural Performance Nutrition

 The more such exposure, the more nutrients are required to repair the damage.

-On top of this, our lives are busier and more complex than ever.
 We expect high performance in multiple areas of life: work, sports, training, family, travel, social life, and more.

 In summary, we find ourselves in a pickle: